Hasmonean Judea: Politics

 Under Hasmonean rule, Judea functioned as a theocratic monarchy centered in Jerusalem.
 The regime styled the polity with names derived from "Judah."
 The government combined religious and civil authority: the head of state also served as High Priest of the Jerusalem Temple, holding supreme power over both governance and worship.
 Initially, the Hasmonean rulers exercised authority as hereditary high priests and national leaders (ethnarchs), but as their sovereignty consolidated, they adopted the title of kings (basileus).
 This fusion of kingship and priesthood was unprecedented in earlier Jewish tradition; during the biblical Kingdom of Judah, the monarchy belonged to the Davidic line of the tribe of Judah, while the high priesthood remained a separate institution.
 Their claim to the high priesthood itself drew criticism, since although the Hasmoneans were priests descended from Aaron, they were not regarded as belonging to the Zadokite line that traced its descent from him and, according to tradition, had held the office since the time of David and Solomon.

 According to historian Daniel R. Schwartz, adopting the royal title served several purposes.
 Externally, it clarified the Hasmoneans' standing vis-à-vis their non-Jewish subjects, who could scarcely be subordinated to a purely religious office like the high priest without forced conversion, and with foreign powers, enabling them to present themselves "as kings among kings" in diplomacy.
 Internally, the secular connotations of kingship allowed an accommodation with the Sadducean aristocracy that resented the displacement of the sons of Zadok from the high priesthood: they could accept the Hasmoneans as heads of a secular monarchy while continuing to dispute their claim to the highest priestly office.

+Historian Eyal Regev argues that Hasmonean demands strengthened Jewish self-perception along both ethnic and religious lines, sharpening the distinction between Jews and non-Jews.
+In his view, this involved building up and cultivating collective elements already rooted in the Hebrew Bible.
+He holds that their construction of a collective identity drew on biblical tradition, the Land of Israel, and the memory of the Davidic kingship.
+In his view, Hasmonean ideology tied the rulers and their institutional power to the Jewish people, expressed through elements such as Hanukkah, which he interprets as an invented tradition in Hobsbawm's sense, serving in effect as a Hasmonean independence day, coinage invoking the ḥeḇer of the Jews, and the Hasmoneans' self-presentation as religious leaders of the Jews ruling in the people's name.